Tibialis Anterior Tendon Inflammation

 If you are suffering from tibialis anterior tendon inflammation then here is what you should do:

-You may need a rehabilitation programme to help you make a full recovery.
-A doctor or a sports injury professional will be able to advise what’s best for you.
-A doctor may also prescribe medication such as ibuprofen to help with inflammation.
+You may need a rehabilitation programme and orthotics to help you make a full recovery.
+Our podiatrists will be able to advise what’s best for you.

 We offer a variety of treatments for this condition, contact us for further information.